 "Presentation skills are invaluable.
 I was constantly giving presentations in my prior career, whether it was to my agency or to our clients.
 Public speaking comes incredibly naturally to me.
 I was put into presentation boot camp along with senior executives at my agency, so I received quality training to excel my public speaking skills.
 Now when it comes to giving a corporate wellness presentation or doing a TV segment, I have no fear and know how to be organized and confident.

-agencies.
+advertising agencies.
 I also had the opportunity to be a manager and lead large teams.
-I know the value of having strong mentors, and I always aim to give that to dietitians I encounter, whether they’re part
+I know the value of having strong mentors, and I always aim to give that to dietitians I encounter, whether

-of the coaching course I run for dietitians or someone I meet at a networking event.
-I tend to gravitate toward leadership roles and have been able to obtain incredible leadership roles as a
+they’re part of the coaching course I run for dietitians or someone I meet at a networking event.
+I tend to gravitate toward leadership roles and have been able to obtain incredible leadership

 Q: How can fellow second-career dietitians find succcess?